 Chelsee Dickson, Femi Jayeola, Laura Beane, Heather Hankins, Rachel Schrauben Yeates, and Brianna Parfaite

 During the summer of 2024, SPR disseminated a survey on scholarly communication and data services to their fellow KSU librarians.
-The collected responses were used to develop a foundational series of train-the-trainer sessions with a focus on open access, open educational resources, copyright, data services, and the institutional repository.
-This recording is of the final session, titled The Scholarly Summit.
+The collected responses were used to develop a foundational series of train-the-trainer sessions.
+This session introduces: the scholarly publishing and research team, scholarly communications, open educational resources and affordable educational resources, data services, and the institutional repository.